-Centre notifies appointment of Bombay High Court Justice Dipankar Datta as Supreme Court judge
+Centre notifies appointment of Bombay HC Chief Justice Dipankar Datta as Supreme Court judge

 The Central government on Sunday notified the appointment of Bombay High Court Chief Justice Dipankar Datta as a judge of the Supreme Court.

-“In exercise of the power conferred under the Constitution of India, Justice Dipankar Datta has been appointed as Judge of the Supreme Court of India,” Union Law Minister Kiren Rijiju said on Twitter.
+“In exercise of the power conferred under the Constitution of India, Justice Dipankar Datta has been appointed as judge of the Supreme Court of India,” Union Law Minister Kiren Rijiju said on Twitter.

 The development came after the Supreme Court collegium, headed by former Chief Justice UU Lalit, recommended his name to the government for elevation on September 26.